-Drugs & Medications - chlorhexidine gluconate MM
+Drugs & Medications - chlorhexidine gluconate mouth and throat

 chlorhexidine gluconate mouth and throat